-The Company holds a significant portion of its funds in Canadian currency and, as a result of the depreciation of the Canadian dollar against the U.S. dollar during the year, has recognized a currency translation loss of \$401,515 (2013 - \$565,147) on the accounting translation to U.S. dollars.
-This unrealized charge has been recorded as other comprehensive loss and has not been included in the determination of net earnings (loss) for the year.
+The Company holds a large portion of its funds in Canadian currency and, as a result of the depreciation of the Canadian dollar against the U.S. dollar during the year, has recognized a currency translation loss of \$307,511 (2014 - \$401,515) on the accounting translation to U.S. dollars.
+This unrealized charge has been recorded as other comprehensive loss and has not been included in the determination of net earnings for the year.
 Future changes in exchange rates could materially affect the Company's results in either a positive or negative direction.